smashtestio/smashtest/CONTRIBUTING.md

 ### Code rules

 - If your PR changes any behavior or fixes an issue, it should have an associated unit and/or functional test(s)
-    - The exception is `cli.js`, which is currently manually tested
+    - `cli.js` and `reporter.js` are currently manually tested.
+Please add manual test cases to the corresponding files (see "Manual tests" below)
 - Please include [JSDoc](https://devhints.io/jsdoc) for all functions and classes

 ## Running Smashtest locally